YueLiPicasso/intro_ocaml/OCanren_exercises/Gold_Mining/README.md

 timely instantiation of fresh variables and meanwhile avoidance of fruitless ever-lasting  search.
 This alone makes the difference between unacceptablly poor performance and modest performance.

-Various forms of logical formulae were also tried, but these were all undecisive.
+Various forms of logical formulae were also tried, but these were all indecisive.

 The remaining task is to let the program generate plans that have expectations located in a specified interval.
 This amounts to defining a 3-place relation on rational numbers which decides if one number is in between the other two.
 Since the underlying logic is still